 7. The Ecology Works Plant-Based Allergy Spray

-- Plant- and Mineral-Based Formula: Free from fragrances and dyes
+- Plant- and mineral-based formula: Free from fragrances and dyes

-- Odorless and colorless
+- Odorless and residue-free

-- Plant-based ingredients
+- Plant-based and eco-friendly

 - Reduces allergens in the home

-- Not for direct use on pets
+- Not for direct pet cleaning

 Buying Guide: How to Choose the Best Allergy Spray for Dogs